This Realistic All-in-One Cleaning Schedule Will Help You Take Back Your House

 monthly cleaning schedule

-STEP 2) Start Using the Schedule
+STEP 2 – Start Using the Schedule

-If you’re looking at it now, you’ll see that on the fourth Thursday in January, I dusted the living room, vacuumed the main floor, washed towels, and washed my slider door windows.
+Looking at it now, you’ll see that on the fourth Thursday in January, I dusted the living room, vacuumed the main floor, washed towels, and washed my slider door windows.

-STEP 3) Give Yourself Grace and the Freedom to Change it Up
+STEP 3 – Give Yourself Grace and the Freedom to Change it Up

+You can involve the whole family, too.
 There is an expectation that comes every day.
 The kids know what has to be done.
 I know what has to be done.

 It’s emotionally rewarding, and when it’s done consistently…it gets done so fast!

-Download Cleaning Schedule
+Download the Cleaning Schedule

 This is a look at the complete, personalized cleaning schedule.